 You want to use a screw that is long enough to go through the lumber boards and reach the garage door panel.
 The length of the screw will depend on the thickness of the boards and the panels.
 Anything between 1″ and 2″ should be good enough.

 Also, you will need a drill driver or an impact driver to drive the screws into the boards.
-An impact driver is recommended because it won’t take you much effort to drill.
+An impact driver is recommended because it won’t take much effort to drill.

 Once you have all the necessary tools available, simply screw all the four sides of the lumber boards into the panels.
 Do this one board at a time.
 Repeat the same thing for the other boards.